IQTLabs/dovesnap/README.md

 `--ipam-driver null -o ovs.bridge.dhcp=true`

-docker's IP management of this network will be disabled, and instead dhcp will request and maintain a DHCP lease for each container on the network, using 'udhcpc'. 'udhcpc' is run outside the container's PID namespace (so the container cannot see it), but within its network namespace.
+docker's IP management of this network will be disabled, and instead dhcp will request and maintain a DHCP lease for each container on the network, using `udhcpc`. `udhcpc` is run outside the container's PID namespace (so the container cannot see it), but within its network namespace.
 The container therefore does not need any special privileges and cannot change its IP address itself.

 ##### Mirroring